StevenJohnWeaver/TF-AWS-Actions-2026/docs/navattic-demo-script.md

 ## Step 3 — Ship it

-**Screen:** HCP Terraform — a completed, successful **Apply** run for `Cloudability-Run-Task-2026`, showing the resources created.
+**Screen:** HCP Terraform — a completed, successful **Apply** run for `TF-AWS-Actions-Demo`, showing the resources created.

 **Hotspot:** the run status badge ("Applied") and the resource list.